Open-Research-Program/HCOE/2022 Summer Targets.md

 ****Community Milestones for the Summer of 2022****
 1. Find 10 Topics Concepts of Interest [x] and Assign Champions to each topic by session [ ]
-2. Each Champion selects a subtopic(s) and investigates for practical frameworks they can apply to their research experience
+2. Each Champion selects subtopic(s) and investigates for practical frameworks they can apply to their research experience
 3. Each Champion generates a summary explanation with resources and references to share and discuss with the group.
 4. Create a Medium post that is a 3-5 minute read on your practical framework and post to this github repo and encourage others to add to the community effort.